Getting Closer (song): Reception

 Billboard described "Getting Closer" as "an uplifting raker in which McCartney's soaring vocals play off strong guitar, keyboards and drum lines."
 Cash Box called it "a dynamic, churning pop-rocker," saying that the "slamming guitar and aggressive vocals" were reminiscent of Band on the Run.
 Record World called it "another superbly crafted McCartney hook."
+Melody Maker critic Ray Coleman felt it was comparable to Wings' earlier hit single "Jet".
+But Melody Maker critic Ian Birch criticized Pauls "sloppy vocals" and Laine's and Linda's "hideous harmonies" but praised the "unexpected sizzling fade."
+Birch also claimed that it could have been a "minor league nugget" if Cliff Richard had recorded it with Bruce Welch producing.NME critics Roy Carr and Tony Tyler called it "glib and meaningless."
+Music journalist Andrew Wild called it a "typical tight Wings rocker".